MarcoMounir/Helpers/README.md

 # SqlDataReaderMapper
-Library that helps to Convert from SqlDataReader Type to your desired object type
+Library that helps to Convert from IDataReader Type to your desired object type

 # Prerequisites